hugginsio/dotfiles/README.md

 # dotfiles

-My macOS & Ubuntu dotfiles.
+My macOS & Linux dotfiles.
 For now, mostly aliases and themes.
 In the future, I'd like to expand `.files-bootstrap` to automate as much of the setup process as possible for new machines.

 ## Shell Behavior